 Note 3: The HALT mode will stop CKI from oscillating in the RC and the Crystal configurations.
-Test conditions: All inputs tied to V{CC}, L and G ports in the TRI-STATE mode and tied to ground, all outputs low and tied to ground.
-If the A/D is not being used and minimum standby current is desired, VREF should be tied to AGND (effectively shorting the Reference resistor).
+Test conditions: All inputs tied to V{CC}, L and G0-G5 configured as outputs and set high.
+The D port set to zero.
+The A/D is disabled.
+V{REF} is tied to AGND (effectively shorting the Reference resistor).
 The clock monitor is disabled.